 There is such a thing as flattery.
-Not all getting is good.
-So we have the word greed, right?
+Not all getting is good, so we have the word greed.
 And not all giving is good, so we have the word bribe.
 Praise, which involves both getting and giving, may not be good and so we have the word flattery.

-In other words, the key mark of genuine non-flattering praise is that it’s the overflow of authentic delight in what we are observing about the other person.
+In other words, the key mark of genuine, non-flattering praise is that it’s the overflow of authentic delight in what we are observing about the other person.
 It is the opposite of calculation.
 It is spontaneous.
 C.S.
-Lewis, in one of my favorite quotes, says, “We delight to praise what we enjoy because the praise not only expresses, but completes the enjoyment.
-It is its appointed consummation.”
+Lewis, in one of my favorite quotes, says, “We delight to praise what we enjoy because the praise not only expresses but completes the enjoyment; it is its appointed consummation” (Reflections on the Psalms, 111).
 Yes, exactly right.

-Flattery is a form of hypocrisy.
+So flattery is a form of hypocrisy.
 We try to give the impression that we are being moved by a spontaneous delight in something we admire, but we are not really being moved by spontaneous admiration.
-We are calculating, desiring to use praise to get something.
-I think the very phrase “use praise” makes me gag.
-Like you are going to go to God and “use praise”?
+We are being calculating.
+We are desiring to use praise to get something.
+I think the very phrase “use praise” makes me gag — like, You are going to go to God and “use praise”?
 Ick.
 It is a horrible way to think, and it is pretty prevalent today.

 So this raises the question of whether it is appropriate to “use praise” as a means of bringing about behaviors in children or employees or friends.
 Doesn’t that imply some kind of calculated use of praise for ulterior motives?
 And that is a tough question.

-But in general I think it is dangerous to think of our praise of others, including our children, in utilitarian terms.
+But in general, I think it is dangerous to think of our praise of others, including our children, in utilitarian terms.
 Children are going to catch on to this eventually.
-They are going to say, “I don’t think dad really enjoyed what I just did.
-He is just trying to use it to get me to do something” — namely, thinking that our praise will bring about behaviors that we want, that kids are going to catch on to that.
+They are going to say, “I don’t think Dad really enjoyed what I just did.
+He is just trying to use it to get me to do something” — namely, thinking that our praise will bring about behaviors that we want.
+Kids are going to catch on to that.
 It is not going to be authentic.
-Our parents are going to think like psychologically trained manipulators.
+Our kid are going to start thinking we are psychologically trained manipulators.

-Far better to be the kind of person, the kind of parent, who sees God-given virtue or God-given achievements and is so authentically stirred with admiration and joy that we spill over with praise.
-And of course it is going to have wonderful effects on our relationships and on the future behaviors of our kids and others.
+It is far better to be the kind of person, the kind of parent, who sees God-given virtue or God-given achievements, and is so authentically stirred with admiration and joy, that we spill over with praise.
+And of course, it is going to have wonderful effects on our relationships and on the future behaviors of our kids and others.
 But if we start making the utilitarian dimension of praise prominent — which it is being made prominent today — it will cease to be authentic and in the long run I think it will backfire.

 So it is a good thing in a family, in a church, among friends, to habitually call attention to evidences of grace in each other’s lives.
-To say to our children in a dozen different ways, “I love what God is doing in your life.
-That was so good the way you shared your toys with Jimmy.”
-Kids aren’t going to think, “Oh, daddy is preaching.”
-Not if it is authentic and you really feel joy in what your child just did and joy in the grace of God.
+Now we shouldn’t be mechanical about this.
+But we want to say to our children in a dozen different ways, “I love what God is doing in your life.
+That was so good, the way you shared your toys with Jimmy.”
+Kids aren’t going to think, “Oh, Daddy is preaching” — at least not if it is authentic and you really feel joy in what your child just did and joy in the grace of God.

-But my earnest plea: Avoid utilitarian, calculated, approaches which turn spontaneity into manipulation.
+But my earnest plea is: Avoid utilitarian, calculated approaches that turn spontaneity into manipulation.
 That is the soil of flattery.